Using the ThinLinc desktop customizer¶

 This setting allows you to activate application groups based on the return value of an arbitrary command.
 If the command returns 0 (which is the standard return code for success for shell commands), the application group will be activated.

-This can be used for example to activate Application Groups based on group membership by using the tl-memberof-group command.
+This can be used for example to activate application groups based on group membership by using the tl-memberof-group command.
 It can also be used to activate an application group for all users by running /bin/true as activation command.

 The command is run via the shell in the current user’s environment when running tl-desktop-activate.sh.
 The environment variable TLDCGROUP is set to the application group currently under consideration for activation.